einherjer-uy/nodejs-rest-crud/README.md

-requires mongodb at localhost:27017 with a collection named "lrs"
+requires mongodb at localhost:27017 with a database named "lrs"

 npm install